 On May 9, 2024, with respect to Notes #1, #2 and #3 discussed above, as a result of extending the note maturity dates as amended to July 17, 2024, the Company was required to issue 66,000 shares of common stock.
+However, the issuance of these shares would result in the lender having a greater than 9.99% ownership of the Company, which is prohibited by agreement.

-The Company determined the fair value of these shares was \$407,550 (\$6.18/share), based upon the quoted closing trading price, and will record additional interest during the quarter ended June 30, 2024.
+The Company determined the fair value of these shares was \$407,550 (\$6.18/share), based upon the quoted closing trading price, and recorded additional interest expense during the nine months ended September 30, 2024.